Types of Nightcrawler Worms: How to Identify Them

 • There are red-shaped segments, which are called annuli.
 The latter, meanwhile, is covered by tiny bristles, which are called setae.
 This is what they use to slither on the ground.

-• As for its size, they can weigh up to .39 ounces and grow up to 14 inches.
+• As for its size, it can weigh up to .39 ounces and grow up to 14 inches.

 • It is capable of flattening its body.